Kingdom of Loango: Royal succession

-Many years elapsed before we have another snapshot of Loango's government; during this time the rules of succession, whether formal or informal seem to have changed.
+Many years elapsed before Loango is mentioned again.
+During this time the rules of succession, whether formal or informal seem to have changed.
 When the French missionaries directed by Abbé Liévin-Bonaventure Proyart came to Loango in 1766, they noted that there was no clear succession to the throne, that anyone born of a person regarded as a princess (only female succession mattered) could aspire to the throne.
 Moreover, the death of a king was cause for a frequently long interregnum; the king ruling in 1766 had come to power only after an interregnum of seven years, during which time the affairs of the country were managed by a regent called Mani Boman.
 The Mani Boman was appointed by the king during his lifetime.
 Usually two were appointed to cover the eventuality of the death of one of the two.
 They, in turn received the petitions of a number of eligible candidates for the throne.

 Eventually, the electors of the kingdom, who were those who held offices appointed by the late king, met to decide on the next king.
 In theory, as the old constitution maintained, the king named his successor as well and placed him as ruler of Kaye, to succeed him at his death, but as there was so much contention as to who should hold the position, the late king died without naming a Ma-Kaye.

 Historian Phyllis Martin contends that the external trade of the country had enriched some members of the nobility ahead of others and had thus put pressure on the older constitution as wealthier upstart princes pressed their case forward.
 She argues that important members of the council were people who had obtained their positions through contact with external trade, particularly the slave trade, and they had come to share power with the king.
 She posits that this alteration in relative power allowed the council to dominate the king by forcing longer and longer interregna.
 In fact, after the death of King Buatu in 1787, no king was elected for over 100 years.
 However, to some extent royal authority remained in the hands of a person entitled the Nganga Mvumbi (priest of the corpse) who oversaw the body of the dead king awaiting burial.
 Several of these Nganga Mvumbi succeeded each other in the late eighteenth and through the nineteenth centuries.